fxos-product-design/alopex/shared/design/04.Motion/README.md

 This file is here to force Github to recognize this directory if it is an empty directory.

-Leave it here, and ignore it.
+You can leave it here, and ignore it.